-On Christmas Eve of 1885, now a baker trading in Nottingham Road with the Gallimores, Walter Ringham went out with a horse and trap to deliver bread and part of his journey took him down Derby Road towards West Hallam.
+On Christmas Eve of 1885, now a baker trading in Nottingham Road with the Gallimores, Walter Ringham went out, in unusually heavy fog, with a horse and trap to deliver bread and part of his journey took him down Derby Road towards West Hallam.

 It was on that road some hours later that his lifeless body was discovered lying under his horse and one of the cart shafts.
 It appeared that Walter had been leading the animal when it stumbled against a heap of dirt at the roadside, overbalanced and fell across the baker with fatal results.
 He was 23 years old.

 In 1889 Annie found herself marrying her third husband, coalminer Edward Crow, at the Roman Catholic Chapel, just round the corner from the family shop.
 The 1891 Census shows the couple at Carr Street, with children from each of Annie’s three marriages.

 Master grocer James Gallimore died in December 1888 at his Nottingham Road home and at a recorded age of 59.

 His second wife, Hannah, had died in the previous month, at the same address, aged 76.

 Weather Alert !!
 Thursday December 24th 1885.